Joseun/llm-zoomcamp/README.md

 - Calls Llama-3.3-70B-Versatile via Groq API for answers
 - Calculates token usage and cost for each query
 - Example notebooks for both Elasticsearch and Qdrant vector search
+- Weather service demo with client and server
+- Evaluation notebook for search and RAG metrics

 ## Requirements